xabra/rust_language_reference/Rust Cheatsheet.md

 ## Methods & Associated Functions

-- Associated Functions are functions defined in the context of a struct, enum, or trait.
+Associated Functions are functions defined in the context of a struct, enum, or trait.

 - Associated Functions are defined inside an implementation block with keyword `impl`
-- A struct is permitted to have multiple implementation blocks
+- Multiple implementation blocks are allowed

 ### Methods

-- If the first parameter of the associated function is `&self` or `&mut self`, it is a _method_
+A _method_ is an associated funtion where its first parameter is `&self` or `&mut self`.

-- Methods are associated with an _instance_ of a struct
+- Methods are associated with an _instance_ of a struct, enum or trait.
-- Methods are called using `struct_instance.method()`, where the self parameter is passed implicitly
+- Methods are called using `struct_instance.method()`.
+The self parameter is passed implicitly

 ```rust
 struct Rectangle {    // Define a struct